 Class C Motors

 The class C motors have high starting torque and low starting current.
-Such motors are of the double cage and deep bar and has higher rotor resistance.
+Such motors are of the double cage and deep bar and have higher rotor resistance.
 The loads are compressors, conveyors, reciprocating pumps, crushers, etc.

 Class D Motors

 These motors are suitable for driving intermittent loads which require frequent acceleration and high loads.
-For example – punch presses, bulldozers and die stamping machines.
+For example – punch presses, bulldozers, and die stamping machines.
 When the motor is driving the high impact loads, it is coupled to a flywheel to provide kinetic energy.